 Apart from all the money and groupies, being Lionel Richie must be pretty hard.
 No matter how many new songs you write and perform, everyone still just wants to hear Dancing On The Ceiling.
 In a very roundabout way one could view Austria in a similar vein; regardless of how beautiful, creative or exciting most of the places are, people mainly associate you with either The Sound of Music or skiing.

 After a full four days in the town of St Wolfgang, and the surrounding settlements located in and around the lakes in the north of the country, that association is quite clearly ignorant.
 Just like Lionel Richie, Austria has a lot more to offer.
-Consider this our attempt to convince you to ditch thoughts of Bodrum, and abandon Ibiza then, and instead head to Central Europe for your summer shits and giggles.
+Consider this our attempt to convince you to ditch thoughts of Bodrum, abandon Ibiza, and instead head to Central Europe for your summer shits and giggles.

 Arriving at Salzburg Airport, St Wolfgang is a swift 40 minute drive away, a journey that takes in some truly astounding scenery and views.
 Straddling the huge Wolfgangsee Lake, the town features the kind of quiet, windy roads you would expect to find a couple of A-Listers walking down in some romcom or other; lanes littered with lovely cafes, beautiful boutique shops, and serene restaurants.
 After the promises, then, here’s the proof behind our point.